Cartellverband: Foundation

-During the period of 19th century in Germany called the Kulturkampf, the Prussian state tried to reduce the influence of the Catholic Church.
+During the Kulturkampf (1871–1878), the Prussian state tried to reduce the influence of the Catholic Church.
 As a result of this, many Catholic organizations were founded in order to withstand this pressure by forming a single front.

 Catholic students of several universities in Germany, Austria and Switzerland formed Catholic fraternities.
 These Catholic fraternities were the successors of informal Catholic clubs, founded by students of theology.
 They were formed according to the historic examples of the already existing fraternities, like wearing couleur, rules of behaviour, lifelong membership and democratic organization, but added as main principle the foundation upon the Catholic faith.

 In 1851 in Munich a fraternity called Aenania München was founded.
 This fraternity tried to establish connections to other Catholic fraternities on other universities.
 On 6 December 1856, Aenania München formed an alliance with the newly founded Winfridia Breslau.
 This formal alliance was the birth of the Cartellverband.
 Both fraternities shared the same principles, religio, scientia et amicitia.

 In 1864 Guestfalia Tübingen and Austria Innsbruck entered the Cartellverband.
 Later Bavaria Bonn founded in 1844, entered.
 In 1871 Alsatia Münster, renamed Saxonia Münster, and Markomannia Würzburg, Hercynia Freiburg im Breisgau in 1873, Suevia Berlin in 1876, Rhenania Marburg and Burgundia Leipzig, both in 1880 followed.

 These new Catholic fraternities, called Studentenverbindungen, faced strong resistance of the older Corps and Burschenschaften and of the administrations of the universities as well.
 They were forbidden to wear their colors and one, Alsatia Münster even was forced to temporary suspend itself.
-Nevertheless the Cartellverband showed a solid growth of membership.
+Nevertheless, the Cartellverband showed a solid growth of membership.